benrhughes/todotxt.net/README.md

 This is an implemention of [todo.txt](http://todotxt.com/) on the .NET framework.
 It is currently at v0.1 and is marginally usable.
 The aim is for it to be fully complient with [this spec](https://github.com/ginatrapani/todo.txt-touch/wiki/Todo.txt-File-Format).

+There is installer for the latest version available from the github download page.

 Current features:

  - Displays tasks (from a hard-coded file location)